To develop applications with Oracle Visual Builder, you need to understand a few basic concepts.

 The building blocks and their interactions can be summarized as follows.

-All data entering a mobile or web application is based on REST.
-This data can come from custom business objects and from business objects provided by service connections.
+- All data entering a mobile or web application is based on REST.
+This data can come from business objects and service connections.
 Actions and variables control how data is sent to and from a REST endpoint in a mobile or web application.
 A developer can create a type that matches the REST payload and pass the data using a variable of that type.

 The following figure shows the interactions among these building blocks.